-In this section, please provide an accessible summary of the proposed study and your plan for co-developing and integrating clearly identifiable patient involvement.
+In this section, please provide an accessible summary of the proposed study and your plan for co-developing and integrating clearly identifiable public and patient involvement.
 An expert PPI Panel will review this section.
 As such, please use plain accessible language and if technical terms are used, they must be explained.
-Patient involvement and partnership is a fundamental aspect of the application.
+Public and patient involvement and partnership is a fundamental aspect of the application.
 Please consult Appendix 1 before completing these sections.